Sharing easy homemade delicious recipes

 Empire biscuit dough cut into rounds with cookie cutter

-Once the individual biscuits are cut out, you bake them till just golden.
+Once the individual biscuits are cut out, you bake them on parchment paper till just golden.
 The cooled biscuits are then sandwiched together with the jam and topped with the glaze.
 Leave the glaze to set for around 45 minutes before devouring!

 Close up of Empire Biscuits on a cooling rack